Table of contents

 It is easy to sit back and laugh at legal actions like this (especially when one is not a party to them).
 However, they clearly highlight the urgent need for defamation law reform.
-Consequently, without reform, defamation actions will remain the domain of privileged and powerful white males.
+Consequently, without reform, defamation actions will remain the domain of the privileged and powerful.
 As a result, it will remain a sport for them to distress and ultimately ruin the more vulnerable members of our community with whom they disagree and want to silence.

 – Rob Pyne (former Councillor, MP and a co-defendant).